Pylons/pyramid_skins/README.txt

 should point at a filesystem directory containing ``chameleon.zpt`` templates with the extension ``.pt``.
-Each template located inside the directory (recursively) becomes a component with a name based on the relative path to the template file (minus the extension, directory separators are replaced with a dot).
+Each template located inside the directory (recursively) becomes a component with a name based on the relative path to the template file (minus the extension, sub-directories are separated with a slash, i.e. to reach ``templates/foo/bar.pt`` address it with ``templates/foo/bar``.

 Optional parameters are ``content_type``, ``request_type``,
 ``permission`, ``class`` and ``for``.